Calculating Medicare Fee Schedule Rates

 - Select Pricing Information

-- Choose your HCPCS (CPT code) Criteria
+- Choose your HCPCS (CPT code) criteria (single code, range of codes)

-- Select Specific Locality
+- Select Specific Locality or Specific Medicare Administrative Contractor (MAC)

 - Enter the CPT code(s) you are looking for